Sources of Heavy Metals in Drinking Water

 What are Heavy Metals?

-Heavy metals are elements that have a high atomic weight and a density greater than that of most other elements.
-Heavy metals are naturally occurring in the environment, but can also be released into the environment through human activities, such as mining, industrial processes, and waste disposal.
-Some heavy metals, such as iron, copper, and zinc, are essential for good health in small amounts, but can be harmful in larger amounts.
+The heavy metals are those elements with an atomic weight and density higher than that of most other elements.
+Metals are present naturally, but they can also be discharged into the environment through human activities like mining, manufacturing and dumping.
+Some heavy metals like iron, copper and zinc are necessary for good health when used in small quantities, but can be dangerous when consumed in large quantities.

 Sources of Heavy Metals in Water